plone/volto-quanta/README.md

 Quanta will also address some known Pastanaga UI issues.

 **This package is experimental and in their first stages of development.
 Its form, internal structure and features might change without further notice.
-This will be true since it's noted otherwise.**
+This will be true unless it's noted otherwise.**

 ## Rationale